Frequently Asked Questions

 Can I pay my membership contribution in installments?

 Yes.
 Installment payment options are available both when paying online or by check, but payment in full must be received by November 15 in order to be a member for the next grants cycle.
 All installment payments are nonrefundable donations.
-Click the JOIN button and select the Automatic Installments option.
+Click the JOIN button and select the Installments option.

 Can men participate in Impact100 Philadelphia?